revpwn/revpwn.github.io/Writeups/rev/SunshineCTF-UselessVM/README.md

      (Range<usize>)CONCAT88(in_stack_fffffffffffffec0,in_stack_fffffffffffffeb8));
 ```

 In x64 C, according to the System V AMD64 ABI, the calling convention is to pass arguments to functions in the following order: `RDI, RSI, RDX, RCX, R8, R9, etc.`.
-However, in C, when arguments are bigger than the register size(8-bytes) the arguments will be passed on the stack.
+In C, when arguments are bigger than the register size(8-bytes), the arguments will be passed on the stack.
 This is where rust differs.
-Rather than passing >8 bytes arguments onto the stack, it elects to continue using the registers and just filling them in the same order.As an example lets continue with the example take a look below at how the stack looks when it's trying to pass the arguments on onto the stack:
+Rather than passing >8 bytes arguments onto the stack, it elects to continue using the registers and filling them with data in the same order as usual.
+As an example lets continue and take a look below at how the stack frame is structured when it's trying to pass the arguments via stack:

 ![on_stack](Screenshots/on_stack.png)

-We just want to modify this in ghidra's edit function signature so that the arguments are passed via their specified registers.
+We just need to modify this in ghidra's edit function signature plugion so that the arguments are passed via their specified registers.

 ![in_regs](Screenshots/in_regs.png)